packbackbooks/engineering-docs/careers/technical-engineer.md

 - Defining strategic technical initiatives
 - Solving technical problems of the highest scope and complexity for the entire organization
-- Actively seeking out and prioritize our toughest technical challenges with a goal of creating significant improvement
+- Actively seeking out and prioritizing our toughest technical challenges to deliver significant improvements
 - Defining code quality standards and metrics
 - Providing mentorship to Senior and Staff Engineers to help them grow in their technical responsibilities
 - Ensuring the safety and reliability of Packback's technology